mspncp/gosu-wiki/C---Tutorial.md

 };
 ```

-(At this point, please download [Space.png](https://raw.githubusercontent.com/gosu/gosu/master/examples/media/Space.png) and ensure that it is reachable via `media/Space.png`.)
+(At this point, please download [Space.png](https://raw.githubusercontent.com/gosu/gosu/master/examples/media/Space.png) and ensure that it can be found at `media/Space.png`.)

 *Note:* `Image` has no default constructor so that there cannot be any 'zombie' images.
 You can use `auto_ptr`, `unique_ptr` (new in C++11), `boost::optional` or raw pointers when you want to delay the creation of an image.